qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    layer (i.e., it is highlighted by having been clicked on).
 #.
 Click on the :menuselection:`Raster --> Analysis --> Hillshade` menu
    item to open the :guilabel:`Hillshade` dialog.
 #.
-Scroll down to :guilabel:`Hillshade` and specify an appropriate location for the output
+Scroll down to :guilabel:`Hillshade` and save the output in your :file:`Rasterprac`
-   layer and save it in your :file:`Rasterprac` directory as :file:`hillshade`.
+   directory as :file:`hillshade`.
 #.
 Check the :guilabel:`Open output file after running algorithm` box.
 #.
 Click :guilabel:`Run`.
 #.
 Wait for it to finish processing.